Meeting Program

 8:30am - KEYNOTE: A breast radiologist’s perspective on AI - from experimental studies to randomized trials - Kristina Lång, MD, PhD, Lund University

-Moderators: Elizabeth Krupinski, Emory University and Kirti Kulkarni, University of Chicago
+Moderators: Elizabeth Krupinski, Emory University and Kirti Kulkarni, University of Chicago9:30am - Break

 Session 9 - Artificial Intelligence in Breast Imaging I